dougnoel/sentinel.example/README.md

 5. Click **Ok** in the dialog that appears.
 6. Wait for the status bar and percentage complete in the lower right-hand corner to finish before continuing.

-In the example below, chage the version by replacing 1.0.4 in the `<version>` tags with the new version number before saving.
+In the example below, change the version by replacing 1.0.4 in the `<version>` tags with the new version number before saving.

 Example: